Sitefinity/amazon-s3-provider/README.md

 Using the Sitefinity Amazon S3 Blob Storage Provider in your Sitefinity project
 ---------------------------------------------------------------------------------

-Build the assembly:
+**Build the assembly:**

 1. Build the Telerik.Sitefinity.Amazon project.
 2. Add the built binary Telerik.Sitefinity.Amazon.dll as a reference to your SitefinityWebApp project.
+3. Make sure both Telerik.Sitefinity.Amazon.dll and AWSSDK.dll are copied to the bin folder of your Sitefinity web application.

-Register the provider in Sitefinity's configuration:
+**Register the provider in Sitefinity's configuration:**

-1. On Sitefinity's Backend's main menu go to the advanced Settings: Administration > Settings and click [Advanced].
+1. On Sitefinity's Backend's main menu go to the advanced Settings: *Administration » Settings* and click *Advanced*.

-2. On the tree navigate to Libraries ?
-Blob storage providers and click Create new.
+2. On the tree navigate to *Libraries » Blob storage providers* and click *Create new*.

-3. Fill in the Name and Title for your provider.
+3. Fill in the *Name* and *Title* for your provider.
-In the ProviderType field, enter the assembly qualified name of your provider's class.
+In the *ProviderType* field, enter the assembly qualified name of your provider's class.
+Click *Save changes*.

+4. On the tree navigate to your newly created provider » *Parameters* and click *Create new*.
+In the *Key* field enter **accessKeyId**, in the *Value* field enter your Amazon S3 Access Key.
+Click *Save changes*.

+5. On the tree navigate again to your newly created provider » *Parameters* and again click *Create new*.
+In the *Key* field enter **secretKey**, in the *Value* field enter your Amazon S3 Secret Key.
+Click *Save changes*.

+6. On the tree navigate again to your newly created provider » *Parameters* and again click *Create new*.
+In the *Key* field enter **bucketName**, in the *Value* field enter the name of the Amazon S3 bucket which you wish to associate with this provider.
 Click Save changes.

-4. On the tree navigate to your newly created provider ?
-Parameters and click Create new.
-In the Key field enter "accessKeyId", in the Value field enter your Amazon S3 Access Key.
-Click Save changes.

-5. On the tree navigate again to your newly created provider ?
-Parameters and again click Create new.
-In the Key field enter "secretKey", in the Value field enter your Amazon S3 Secret Key.
-Click Save changes.

-6.On the tree navigate again to your newly created provider ?
-Parameters and again click Create new.
-In the Key field enter "bucketName", in the Value field enter the name of the Amazon S3 bucket which you wish to associate with this provider.
-Click Save changes.

-Associate a library with Amazon S3 Blob storage:
+**Associate a library with Amazon S3 Blob storage:**

 1. On Sitefinity's Backend's main menu go to one of the library modules:
-Content > Images / Videos / Documents & Files.
+*Content » Images / Videos / Documents & Files*.

-2. Click Manage libraries.
+2. Click *Manage libraries*.

-3. On the Libraries grid, choose the library you wish to associate a library with Amazon S3 Blob storage.
-Expand the Actions menu and select Move to another storage.
+3. On the *Libraries* grid, choose the library you wish to associate a library with Amazon S3 Blob storage.
+Expand the *Actions* menu and select *Move to another storage*.

-4. In the drop-down list, on the dialog which pops up, select your Amazon S3 Blob Provider and click Move library.
+4. In the drop-down list, on the dialog which pops up, select your Amazon S3 Blob Provider and click *Move library*.

 Now the binary data of items in your selected library will be persisted in Amazon's S3 storage instead of Sitefinity's database.